Tactile-electronics/WearableTechBadgeWorkshop/README.md

 More To Follow.

-If you follow the links on the random nerd tutorials it seems to imply that you must install python on your machine first.
-You don't need to do this!
+If you follow the links on the random nerd tutorials it seems to imply that you must install python on your machine first. **You don't need to do this!** Just hit the links to the software below.

 [Windows](https://randomnerdtutorials.com/uPyCraftWindows)
 [Mac](https://randomnerdtutorials.com/uPyCraftMac) (Ensure you allow apps to be downloaded from anywhere in your system security settings